 In that same episode, Kalibak, charging at Superman as usual, gets completely decked when Supes grabs a car in each hand and smack them around him like he was swatting a fly.

 Superman is fond of awesome Shut Up, Hannibal! moments.
-A mook threatens him with a ray gun, gloating, "Hey, Alien, this laser can punch through four sheets of reinforced titanium.
+A mook threatens him with a ray gun, gloating, "Hey, alien, this laser can punch through four sheets of reinforced titanium.
 I have no doubt it can..."
-Supes simply super speeds up to him and crushes it.
+Supes simply Flash Steps up to him and crushes it.

 Brainiac zaps him with kryptonite and beats on him while saying, "You are your father's son.
 Headstrong.
 Foolish.
 Easily defeated.
 In the end, forgotten."
 Superman punches a hole in his chest.